 Farmland gave way to a beautiful bay as we resumed a southward track across the Northlands of New Zealand.

 When we awoke, we found two new tents, belonging to Maggie and Ursula, whom I first met after the Puketī Forest.
 They’d gotten in quite late last night, having apparently done the kayak stretch from Paihia to Waikare (that we skipped partially because we were told the kayak rental place was closed), and then road-walked all the way from there to The Farm.
-It was a long day for them, mostly because the tides required a late afternoon start on the kayak portion.
+It was a long day for them, significantly because the tides required a late afternoon start on the kayak portion.

 CareFree and I left The Farm around eight, continuing the road walk we started yesterday.
 Shortly after starting, the trail climbed high enough to see Whangaruru Harbor.
 After that, the views were mostly farm land.